-Now you can choose the list (Audience) you want to integrate from the menu, and click the Save button.
-(If you are new to Mailchimp, this is the list (Audience) you created above during the Mailchimp account setup process.)
+Now you can choose the Mailchimp audience you want to integrate from the menu, and click the Save button.
+(If you are new to Mailchimp, this is the audience you created previously, during the Mailchimp account setup process.)

-If you already have an existing Mailchimp account with a mailing list that you want to copy over to LGL, choose the list (Audience) in your Mailchimp account that you want to copy over.
+If you already have an existing Mailchimp account with a mailing list that you want to copy over to LGL, choose the audience from your Mailchimp account that you want to copy over.

-If you are integrating an existing Mailchimp account to your LGL account, and there are subscribers in your Mailchimp account that you want to get into LGL, what you need to do is export those subscribers from Mailchimp and then import that file into LGL.
+If you are integrating an existing Mailchimp account to your LGL account and there are subscribers in your Mailchimp account that you want to import into LGL, you'll need to export those subscribers from Mailchimp and then import that data into LGL.

 - Mailchimp's Knowledge Base article on how to export subscribers